 If you need to drain your pool or spa, it is best to discharge the water to a sanitary sewer, since the sanitary sewer system is conveyed to a treatment plant where it is designed to remove most chemicals found in pools and spas.

-- is free of any chemicals in toxic amounts, including but not limited to chlorine, bromine, hydrogen peroxide products, copper, silver, algaecides, fungicides, soda ash, cyanuric acid and muriatic acid.
-Pool or spa water treated with an ionizer or mineral purifiers may not be discharged to a storm drain.
+Is free of any chemicals in toxic amounts, including but not limited to chlorine, bromine, hydrogen peroxide products, copper, silver, algaecides, fungicides, soda ash, cyanuric acid, and muriatic acid.
+Pool or spa water treated with an ionizer or mineral purifier may not be discharged to a storm drain.
 Always consider alternatives to copper algaecides for algae control.

-- will not increase or decrease the temperature of the nearest creek or stream more then 5°F
+Will not increase or decrease the temperature of the nearest creek or stream more than 5°F